Arjun-G-Ravi/Non-AI-Notes/03_Data Structure and Algorithms/Algorithms/00_Basics of algorithms/_Algorithm and Complexity.md

 An algorithm is the step-by-step instructions to solve a given problem.

 ### Algorithmic Analysis
 The performance of an algorithm is measured from its execution time and memory requirement.
 This can be represented in a polynomial form as shown in figure.
-This notation is called asymptotic notation.
+This notation is called `asymptotic notation`.
 There are three ways to show the complexity of an algorithm:
 - Big O: Worst case
 - Big Ω: Best case
 - Big ϴ: Mixture of the above two.
 It shows the average case performance.